-So make some plans for time outside at the seaside on Amelia Island this Labor Day holiday, and spread the word — tell some friends to join in as well.
+So make plans for time outside at the seaside on Amelia Island this Labor Day holiday, and spread the word — tell some friends to join as well.
 Run or walk for the turtles and have fun!
 Hope all have a great holiday weekend!

 Managed by the Amelia Island Runners Club, the Turtle Trot fundraising event benefits local sea turtle conservation efforts of the Amelia Island Sea Turtle Watch, Fort Clinch sea turtle patrols, and Amelia Island Runners.

 SEA TURTLE NEWS

 *** 218 Nests Marked on Amelia Island (data through August 14, 2012) ***

 2012 has been a fantastic sea turtle nesting season here on Amelia Island and all over the state!
 Sea turtle nests are breaking records in 2012 around Florida.
 The 2012 sea turtle nesting season has the highest number of recorded sea turtle nests in at least two decades.
 Let’s hope this positive news becomes a continuing trend in the future, thanks to the efforts of volunteers all over the state of Florida.
 The bonanza of nests this year appears to correlate with sea turtle conservation efforts put in place 20 years ago.
 (It takes 20 years or so for female sea turtles to become mature enough to produce eggs.)